spectre-app/www/content/policy/privacy.md

   information.
 ---

-Spectre has adopted a *zero-PII* (personally identifiable information) policy with the deliberate intent of making your sensitive personal information inaccessible to us.

----

 ## In Short

-What motivates our dedication to your privacy?

-- Keeping zero user records reduces our internal and legal risk profile.
-- Trust is earned: we believe in proving our worth through transparency.
-- We hold statelessness as a core principle underpinning privacy control.
+Spectre has adopted a *zero-PII* (personally identifiable information) policy by default, with the intent of making your sensitive personal information effectively inaccessible to us.

+### What does this mean?

-Consequently, Spectre apps will never:
+Spectre apps will never:

 * Transmit your name, passwords, personal or contact information.
 * Transmit any information which could be used to identify you.